 - When negotiating prices in Asia, be a little flexible on your final price.

-- Bending the truth is common in China, however, pointing out that someone is lying or embellishing details will definitely cause them to lose face.
+- Bending the truth seems common in China, however, pointing out that someone is lying or embellishing details will definitely cause them to lose face.

 - If enjoying a drinking session with local friends, don't try to outdo everyone.
-If they're grimacing after every drink, join them in a "whiskey face."
+If they're grimacing after every sip, join them in a "whiskey face."
+Don't make a big deal over spilled drinks or if someone can't keep up.

 - Try a small sample of all dishes you are offered in formal settings, even if you don't prefer them.
 You won't be pushed to take seconds.